 The line route for the Hoskins-Neligh transmission line was finalized and announced on October 2, 2013.
 The final route was determined after a thorough siting study and a comprehensive public involvement process, including open houses, public hearings, newsletters and more.
 NPPD’s goal was to minimize impact and find the most suitable route in terms of land use, public comment, environmental constraints, constructability, cost and electric system performance.

 The current cost estimate is approximately $77.7 million.

 When will line construction occur?

-Transmission line construction for the Hoskins-Neligh line is expected to begin in the summer of 2015 with an in-service date of mid-2016.
+Transmission line construction for the Hoskins-Neligh line is expected to begin in the spring of 2015 with an in-service date of mid-2016.